veepee-oss/Vp.FSharp.Sql.PostgreSql/README.md

 ## 🧱`PostgreSqlCommand`

-The main module is here to help you build and execute (Postgre)SQL commands (i.e. `PostgreSqlCommand` BTS).
+The main module is here to help you build and execute (Postgre)SQL commands (i.e. `NpgsqlCommand` BTS).

 ### 🏗️ Command Construction